-On January 1, 2010, we adopted amendments to authoritative guidance that modified the revenue recognition guidance for establishing separate units of accounting in arrangements outside of the scope of software that contain multiple elements.
-We allocate revenue to each element based on the relative selling price and recognize revenue when the elements have standalone value and the four criteria for revenue recognition have been met for each element.
-We establish the selling price of each element based on vendor-specific objective evidence ("VSOE") if available, third-party evidence ("TPE") if VSOE is not available, or best estimate of selling price ("BESP") if neither VSOE nor TPE is available.
+We allocate revenue to each element based on the relative selling price and recognize revenue when the elements have standalone value and the four criteria for revenue recognition, as discussed above, have been met for each element.
+If available, we establish the selling price of each element based on vendor-specific objective evidence ("VSOE"), which represents the price charged for a deliverable when it is sold separately.
+We use third-party evidence ("TPE") if VSOE is not available or best estimate of selling price ("BESP") if neither VSOE nor TPE is available.
 We generally determine selling price based on amounts charged separately for the delivered and undelivered elements to similar customers in standalone sales of the specific elements.
 When these arrangements include a separately-priced EMA, we recognize revenue related to the EMA at the stated contractual price on a straight-line basis over the life of the agreement to the extent the separately stated price is substantive.
 If there is no stated contractual price for an EMA, or the separately stated price is not substantive, we recognize revenue according to the MEA policy stated above.
-We elected prospective adoption of these amendments.
-The impact of adopting these amendments to authoritative guidance did not have a material impact on our financial position, results of operations or cash flows.

-When arrangements within the scope of software revenue recognition guidance include multiple elements, we allocate revenue to each element based on relative fair value when VSOE exists for all elements or by using the residual method when there is VSOE for the undelivered elements but no such evidence for the delivered elements.
+When arrangements within the scope of software revenue recognition guidance include multiple elements, we allocate revenue to each element based on relative fair value, when VSOE exists for all elements, or by using the residual method when there is VSOE for the undelivered elements but no such evidence for the delivered elements.
 Under the residual method, the fair value of the undelivered elements is deferred and the residual revenue is allocated to the delivered elements.
 Revenue is recognized on any delivered elements when the four criteria for revenue recognition have been met for each element.
 If VSOE does not exist for the undelivered element, all revenue from the arrangement is deferred until the earlier of the point at which such sufficient VSOE does exist or all elements of the arrangement have been delivered.
 We determine fair value based on amounts charged separately for the delivered and undelivered elements to similar customers in standalone sales of the specific elements.

 Certain arrangements with customers include discounts on future sales of products and services.
+We apply judgment in determining whether future discounts are significant and incremental.
 When the future discount offered is not considered significant and incremental, we do not account for the discount as an element of the original arrangement.
 If the future discount is significant and incremental, we recognize that discount as an element of the original arrangement and allocate the discount to the elements of the arrangement based on relative selling price.
+To determine whether a discount is significant and incremental, we look to the discount provided in comparison to standalone sales of the same product or service to similar customers, the level of discount provided on other elements in the arrangement, and the significance of the discount to the overall arrangement.
+If the discount in the MEA approximates the discount typically provided in standalone sales, that discount is not considered incremental.

 Customer programs.
-We record reductions to revenue related to customer marketing and incentive programs, which include end-user rebates and other volume based incentives.
-Incentives may be provided in the form of IDEXX Points, credits or cash and are earned by end-users upon achieving defined volume purchase or utilization levels or upon entering an agreement to purchase products or services in future periods.
+We record reductions to revenue related to customer marketing and incentive programs, which include end-user rebates and other volume-based incentives.
+Incentives may be provided in the form of IDEXX Points, credits or cash and are earned by end-users upon achieving defined volume purchases or utilization levels or upon entering an agreement to purchase products or services in future periods.
 Our most significant customer programs are categorized as follows: